 “Well.”
 I think about this.
 Try to garner a defense.
 I’m signed up to work at the neighborhood kids party with Reah, participate in a running clinic with my friend Carol, a beach-glass class with college-friend Karen, a walking club on Tuesday and Thursday with high-school girlfriends Mary and Carolyn.
 I can’t recall a single invitation I’ve turned down other than the golf lessons.

-“I’m not in book club,” I say sarcastically.
+“I’m not in the book club,” I say, sarcastically.

 This is a sore spot between Ellie and me because Ellie remains in the neighborhood book club that I no longer receive emails and invites for.

 Her face goes blank.
 That was a shot to the chest.
 Ellie feels guilty for staying in the club without me, but it’s not her fault I was ousted.
-It’s my own.
+I’d written my own ending.

 Immediately, my Catholic guilt rides in.
-Regret greases my gears and I backpedal.
+I backpedal.
 “But you’re right.
 I’m in over my head.
 Too much to do.
 My life is out of control.”